Discover trending breweries and styles in the on-premise

 While the craft beer craze shows no sign of slowing down, the best way to ensure the products you carry are always in demand is to dive into the data.

-In the spirit of learning more about local craft beer demand, we analyzed over $4 million worth of beer sales data last quarter from on-premise accounts across Chicagoland.
+In the spirit of learning more about Chicago's craft beer demand, we analyzed over $4 million worth of beer sales data last quarter from on-premise accounts across Chicagoland.

 Today, we’re excited to share the results of our data as it relates to Illinois craft brewery sales in the on-premise and provide insights into how you can tap into craft without having your beer go stale on the shelf.